westerndigitalcorporation/zenfs/README.md

 ```

 If you want to run db_bench below, there is a shell for you to run db_bench
-with a 'long' and 'qucik' performance without execute the left command.
+with a 'long' and 'qucik' performance without execute left commands.
 `cd tests; ./zenfs_base_performance.sh <zoned block device name>`

 ## Creating a ZenFS file system